Groton Open Space Association, Inc.

 To educate the public about the value of open space, conservation and environmental preservation.

-The Membership of the organization is open to any person or organization subscribing to the objectives of GOSA and who is willing to contribute toward its success.
-Annual dues, established by the Board of Directors, are currently $10 per year.
+The membership of the organization is open to any person or organization subscribing to the objectives of GOSA and who is willing to contribute toward its success.
+Annual dues, established by the Board of Directors, are currently $25 for individuals per year, $30 for families, and $100 for businesses.
 Membership inquiries can be directed to:

 Groton Open Space Association